Reading time: 24 minutes

 This first part of our “Informatization Age” closes on the double proposition that 1) informatization aims radically at automation – understood as the realization of tasks in an unconscious way, without the direct participation of the will or of the intelligence – and 2) that any phenomenon pertaining to computer science (or “digital”) can be explained while any phenomenon pertaining to the “automated” in the broad sense can fall under a sociological examination and consequently end up being understood.
 To do this, we should examine precisely and systematically, as good Weberian sociologists, the Ideal Types of the “workers” of automation (researchers, mathematicians, hackers, algorithm developers, experience designers, CIOs, Silicon Valley tycoons, etc.), but also of the users of “automatic things” that we are (autonomous car drivers, Netflix or Amazon Prime subscribers, Estonian e-residents, “self-quantified” sportsmen, patients in automated care, etc.), and finally the collective Ideal Types that provide all these actors with their context of rationality (startups, mega-companies, states, digital social groups…).

 If the rational motivations of these workers and users remain to be deciphered, we must at the same time recognize a difficulty: automation cannot be understood exclusively in terms of these individual and collective motivations because it is also its own cause.
 Let us finally explain this point.
-If the era of informatization is undoubtedly driven by a desire for automatic things, it is also characterized by the dimensional inflation of the complexity and problems to be solved by the very fact of the functioning of these automatic things.
+If the era of informatization is undoubtedly driven by a need for automatic things, it is also characterized by the dimensional inflation of the complexity and problems to be solved by the very fact of the functioning of these automatic things.
 In this environment, human rationality is limited by lack of information, time and simply by “brain dimensions”.
 So, we need more and more automatic things (like ChatGPT…) to compensate for this defect:

 This “vicious” cycle reduces our possibilities of understanding (in the sense of Max Weber’s Verstehen in sociology) by progressively reducing the share of “human” rationality in individual action.
 The Informatization Age was probably born of this cycle, which was initiated by the frightening inflation of complex crises, of global dimensions, which marked the first half of the 20th century.
 It is hardly surprising that one of the actors of this genesis, the American economist and sociologist Herbert A. Simon, in the 1950s, both highlighted this phenomenon of “bounded rationality”30 against the neoclassical economic theories of the purely rational individual, and conceptualized, with the computer scientist and cognitive psychologist Alan Newell, the first tools of assisted rationality, which we still call “artificial intelligence” today.